mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 anything that provides the equivalent functionality on Windows - the community would greatly appreciate that.
 Thanks in advance!

+!!!!!!
+TODO ^ make that make file!!!
+!!!!!!

 Conclusions
 -----------

+I am super excited to release this project, and I hope it is going to help a lot.
+Salt is a beautiful tool, but often overlooked due to its high entry bar and loads of requirements.
+I believe that ``salt-sproxy`` is going to ease this and make it much easier for everyone to start automating.
+I recommend you to see the [Quick Start](TODO) section of the documentation and convince yourself.

 I don't think the ``salt-sproxy`` is meant to replace the existing Proxy Minion- based approach, but rather fill in some gaps where the Proxy Minions fall short,